cato-a/CoDaM_MiscMod/README.md

 ## MISCMOD_BANS.DAT

-Before running the below command make a backup of your `miscmod_bans.dat` file:
+Before running one of the below command make a backup of your `miscmod_bans.dat` file:

 ```bash
 mv miscmod_bans.dat miscmod_bans.backup.dat
 ```

-### Upgrade `miscmod_bans.dat` file from MiscMod 3.0.9 to newer MiscMod
+### Upgrade `miscmod_bans.dat` file format from MiscMod 3.0.9 to newer MiscMod

 This command upgrades the `miscmod_bans.dat` to the new format and also remove duplicate and invalid IP's.